processing/art-plus-code/_curriculum/01-01_Lessons.md

 title: "Code as Creative Medium" # Title and Heading 1
 permalink: /codeAsCreativeMedium-lessons/ # Give your page a permalink
 published: true

-gallery: # Below is for including an image gallery
 ---

 ## Setting Up Your Environment